Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 element of a negligence case.

-(c) cannot recover because he cannot establish damages flowing from having sat on the cigarette, since merely “painful” injuries are not sufficient to establish damages in a negligence case.
+(c) A cannot recover because he cannot establish damages flowing from having sat on the cigarette, since merely “painful” injuries are not sufficient to establish damages in a negligence case.

 (d) None of these.